meiyi1986/vuw-ecco/content/authors/yuan-tian/_index.md

 ---
 # Display name
-title: Meng Xu
+title: Yuan Tian
 # weight: -1

 # Username (this should match the folder name)
 authors:
-  - meng-xu
+  - yuan-tian

 # Is this the primary user of the site?
 superuser: false